 Forces, resultants, and equilibrium; analysis of trusses, frames, and machines; centroids, moments of inertia; friction.
 A-F only.
-Pre: grade of C or better in PHYS 170 and MATH 242, MATH 243, or MATH 252A (or concurrent).
+Pre: grade of C or better in all of the following: PHYS 170; MATH 242; and either MATH 243 (or concurrent) or MATH 252A (or concurrent).

 Description of sample data; correlation and regression; probability and statistical distributions; estimations of population parameters; fitting distributions to histograms; hypothesis testing.
 A-F only.
 Pre: MATH 244 or MATH 253A.